Debian/ratt/README.md

 # Targeting a different suite

-Imagine you're running Debian stable on your machine, but you're working on a package that should be built against Debian unstable (ie. sid).
-Here is what you're likely to get at the first try:
+Imagine you’re running Debian stable on your machine, but you’re working on a package for Debian unstable (“sid”).
+Unless you already have configured a corresponding `sources.list` entry for sid, you will encounter an error message like this:

 ```
 $ ratt golang-google-grpc_1.11.0-1_amd64.changes